MONDAY'S SCRIPT TIP:

 imagination!
 So take us someplace cool! (someplace better than my

-The #1 film over the weekend a year ago took place in Lego Land, where everyone has to follow the instructions and Everything Is Awesome
+The #1 film over the weekend 5 years ago took place in Lego Land, where everyone has to follow the instructions and Everything Is Awesome

 and you should never touch strange pieces.
 It is a world of order, where a builder like Emmet follows the same